-- Create and maintain a community grain bank.
+- All effort for establishing and maintaining a community grain bank.

-- There will be a Mahila Mandal that will take care of the project funds.
+- Mahila Mandal to take care of the project funds.

 - The premises of the village must be kept clean and hygiene levels maintained.

-An extensive study, involvement with people, for a long time and assessment of the needs of the area covering 15 tribal villages in Kashipur and Thuamulrampur blocks have inspired us to propose the project for meeting the challenges of poverty alienation among the marginalized and landless families.
-During the village meetings, the people especially the women expressed their difficulties during crop failures and therefore they expressed to improve their life condition of the villages through Family Farming and optimum utilization of village commons.
+An extensive study, involvement with people, for a long time and assessment of the needs of the area covering 15 tribal villages in Kashipur and Thuamulrampur blocks have facilitated the project design which is tuned to meeting the challenges of poverty alleviation, among the marginalized and landless families.
+During the village meetings, the people especially the women expressed their difficulties due to crop failures and as well as the hardships faced due to extensive loss of forests which lead to drying up water sources near their homes and forced them to trudge long hours for firewood.
+Therefore they expressed to improve their life condition of the villages through Family Farming and optimum utilization of village commons.

 - Eco Village Development

 - Training and Capacity Building